 Monetary Policy Shocks.
-I identify shocks to monetary policy following the literature which employs high-frequency movements in federal funds futures prices around Federal Open Market Committee (FOMC) press releases to make inference about the unexpected components of monetary policy announcements.13 To construct the benchmark measure of a monetary policy shock $\nu{\tilde{t}k}$ at the exact time of the announcement \tilde{t}k , I use the 3-month ahead raw federal funds future price changes within a 30-minute window around the FOMC announcement, as constructed by Jarocinski and Karadi (2020).
-To go from the high-frequency measures $\nu{\tilde{t}k}$ to quarterly ones (ε_t^m) , I aggregate the $\nu{\tilde{t}k}$ by simple summation within any quarter t.14
+I identify shocks to monetary policy following the literature which employs high-frequency movements in federal funds futures prices around Federal Open Market Committee (FOMC) press releases to make inference about the unexpected components of monetary policy announcements.
+To construct the benchmark measure of a monetary policy shock $\nu{\tilde{t}k}$ at the exact time of the announcement $\tilde{t}k$ , I use the 3-month ahead raw federal funds future price changes within a 30-minute window around the FOMC announcement, as constructed by Jarocinski and Karadi (2020).
+To go from the high-frequency measures $\nu{\tilde{t}k}$ to quarterly ones ( $\varepsilon_t^m$ ), I aggregate the $\nu{\tilde{t}k}$ by simple summation within any quarter t.

-12In related work, Gao et al. (2021) analyze the effects of interest rate changes over longer horizons on corporate money demand.
+&lt;sup>13In related work, Gao et al. (2021) analyze the effects of interest rate changes over longer horizons on corporate money demand.
 Ebsim et al. (2023) study the relevance of indebtedness vs. liquidity for firm performance in large crises such as the Global Financial Crisis and the Covid-19 pandemic.

-13Prominent examples of such event study based approaches to monetary policy are Cook and Hahn (1989), Kuttner (2001), Cochrane and Piazzesi (2002), Bernanke and Kuttner (2005), Gürkaynak et al. (2005).
+&lt;sup>14Prominent examples of such event study based approaches to monetary policy are Cook and Hahn (1989), Kuttner (2001), Cochrane and Piazzesi (2002), Bernanke and Kuttner (2005), Gürkaynak et al. (2005).

-14It is well established that such shock measures naturally lead to persistent increases in monthly or quarterly fed funds rate series, e.g., see Ramey (2016).
-To verify robustness to concerns about $\nu{\tilde{t}k}$ potentially
+&lt;sup>15It is well established that such shock measures naturally lead to persistent increases in monthly or quarterly fed funds rate series, e.g., see Ramey (2016).
+To verify robustness to concerns about $\nu{\tilde{t}k}$ potentially capturing the revelation of the FOMC's private information, Section 2.4 discusses the main results holding also under monetary shock identification following Jarocinski and Karadi (2020) or Romer and Romer (2004).

-To be precise, ε_t^m should be thought of as imperfect measures of quarterly structural monetary policy shocks ε_t^f understood as primitive, unanticipated innovations independent of other structural shocks.
-As ε_t^f is unobservable, one can follow Stock and Watson (2018), and instead use ε_t^m as instruments for changes in policy rates in analogous instrumental variables regressions.
-However, since this amounts to instrumenting one endogenous regressor with one (strong) instrument, doing so leads to very similar results (up to a scalar multiple) as simply introducing ε_t^m as a direct measure of monetary policy shocks in ordinary least squares regressions.
-In line with most of the literature, I present the main empirical results based on such OLS regressions with ε_t^m .
+To be precise, $\varepsilon_t^m$ should be thought of as imperfect measures of quarterly structural monetary policy shocks $\varepsilon_t^f$ understood as primitive, unanticipated innovations independent of other structural shocks.
+As $\varepsilon_t^f$ is unobservable, one can follow Stock and Watson (2018), and instead use $\varepsilon_t^m$ as instruments for changes in policy rates in analogous instrumental variables regressions.
+However, since this amounts to instrumenting one endogenous regressor with one (strong) instrument, doing so leads to very similar results (up to a scalar multiple) as simply introducing $\varepsilon_t^m$ as a direct measure of monetary policy shocks in ordinary least squares regressions.
+In line with most of the literature, I present the main empirical results based on such OLS regressions with $\varepsilon_t^m$ .
 And I illustrate their close similarity to the IV specification when comparing the empirics to the model in Section 4.2.2.

 Firm-Level Data.
 I draw the firm-level dataset from the quarterly Compustat universe of publicly listed U.S. incorporated firms.
-The central measure of firm i's capital accumulation is the book value of its tangible capital stock $k{i,t}$, in place at the end of quarter t, constructed using a perpetual inventory method (see Appendix A.1).
+The central measure of firm i's capital accumulation is the book value of its tangible capital stock $k{i,t}$ , in place at the end of quarter t, constructed using a perpetual inventory method (see Appendix A.1).
 I study the responsiveness of firms' capital stocks, rather than investment rates because micro-level investment is lumpy and erratic (Doms and Dunne, 1998), making it potentially difficult to precisely detect systematic responses in investment rates in the cross-section, especially over longer horizons.